ossimlabs/omar-lite-wms/README.md

 ### Master

-Each commit to master will result in a newly published docker image of the version specified in `Chart.yaml`:`appVersion`.
+Each commit to master will result in a newly published docker image of the version specified in `gradle.properties`:`buildVersion`.
 Docker images cannot be overriden in our docker registry (that is, nexus), so each commit will need to be accompanied with a bumped version, or else a docker image will not be pushed.